 This is a behind the scenes look at a World War II submarine.
 These smaller tours will last approximately three hours and will give guests a chance to see areas of the submarine not seen on normal tours.
 This special tour will include ladders and smaller spaces and you must be 16 or older to participate.
 The cost is $7 per person, plus regular admission for non-members.
 Space is limited so reservations are required.
 To make reservations or for more information call the Museum at (920) 684-0218.

 The front window exhibit area here at our museum is hosting a temporary exhibit from Iowa boat builder and award winning modeler Jeff Moses from mid-January through mid-May.
-On display will be a unique collection that includes custom motor yacht models, racing sailboat half models, Chris Craft classic speed boat models, Mercury outboard models, and much more.
-Jeff will be here in person on Saturday and Sunday to talk with visitors about his mobile maritime museum.
-Stop in for a look and friendly conversation!
+The exhibit is a unique collection that includes custom motor yacht models, racing sailboat half models, Chris Craft classic speed boat models, Mercury outboard models, and much more.
+Jeff will be here in person on February 28-March 1 to talk with visitors and demonstrate boat building and modeling techniques.